-Encouraging customers to share images of their jewelry on social media and tag your business.
-It’s a superb way to gain free publicity and get content to repost to your profile, like Brilliance In Diamonds does on their page:
+Encouraging customers to share images of their jewelry on social media and tag your business—a superb way to gain free publicity and re-postable UGC content

-First, encourage site visitors to provide their email address by using a pop-up form or by adding the form to your site’s footer.
-Consider giving something in return for their email address, like a discount code or access to exclusive content.
+Start building an email list by asking visitors to provide their email addresses using a pop-up form or by adding the form to your site’s footer.
+To encourage signups, consider giving something of value in exchange for their email address, like a discount code or access to exclusive content.

 Then, once you’ve got a mailing list, use email marketing to promote holiday sales, new products, and business updates.

-Starting with a small budget in Facebook Ads helps get your first few customers through the door.
-Those people will get the ball rolling with reviews, feedback, and word of mouth referrals: ongoing organic marketing tactics you can harness to grow your business even further.
+Starting with a small advertising budget helps get your first few customers through the door so they can begin creating product reviews, feedback, and word of mouth referrals.

 Ready to start your own jewelry business?
 Create your online store and start selling today.

 Looking to start a jewelry business in a specific state?